 In 2010, I published a journalistic debate paper (‘New demands; old countryside‘) which changed the way I viewed the environment.
 While we are part of nature – seeking food, shelter and clothing amongst other needs – we are also increasingly disengaged from food production and nature conservation.

-This complexity was brought home to me during interviews with leaders from Natural England, NFU, RSPB, Soil Association, CPRE, National Trust, GWCT, LEAF, Rural Affairs MPs, and supermarkets – all staking out their own agendas.
+This complexity was brought home to me during interviews with industry leaders from Natural England, NFU, RSPB, Soil Association, CPRE, National Trust, GWCT, LEAF, Rural Affairs MPs, and supermarkets – all staking out their own agendas within their own silos.

-As 20th Century freethinker (Mencken) observed, ‘for every complex problem there is an answer that is clear, simple, and wrong’; and it seemed that for every government report at the time – from Read’s ‘Combating Climate Change; A role for UK forests’ (2009) to Lawton’s ‘Making Room for Nature‘ (2010) and Foresight’s ‘The future of Food and Farming‘ (2011) – they called for ambitious, though arguably, unrealistic ‘step changes’.
+As 20th Century freethinker (Mencken) observed, ‘for every complex problem there is an answer that is clear, simple, and wrong’; and it seemed that for every government report at the time – from Read’s ‘Combating Climate Change; A role for UK forests’ (2009) to Lawton’s ‘Making Room for Nature‘ (2010) and Foresight’s ‘The future of Food and Farming‘ (2011) – they all called for ambitious, though arguably at times, unrealistic ‘step change’ solutions.

 Five years on I recognise a greater need to shelve ideals and to share ideas, to find common ground and not just demand: ‘are you with us, because if not, you are against us!‘ thus creating entrenched polarised positions.
-GM or organic, grouse shooting or not, meat or vegan, forestry or moorland, oak trees or lapwings – are all matters that have common ground shared solutions.
+GM or organic, grouse shooting or ban, meat or vegan, forestry or moorland, oak trees or lapwings – are all matters that have common ground, involving compromise, shared solutions.

-Dead Poets Society was a film with an unconventional teacher tearing chapters from textbooks and asking students to stand on their desks to see the world from a new angle.
-His free-thinking attitude and the liberating philosophies of the poets he introduces, have a profound effect on his students encouraging them to become individuals and think for themselves.
+Dead Poets Society was a film with an unconventional teacher tearing chapters from textbooks and asking students to stand on their desks to see the world from a different angle.
+His free-thinking attitude, alongside the liberating philosophies of the poets he introduces, have a profound effect on his students encouraging them to become individualist thinkers for themselves.

-I’m no poet but in around 365 words, I might sometimes ask you to stand on your desk.
-Oh, and listen tolerantly to other views.
+Of course not all ends well and I’m no poet, but in around 500 words, I might sometimes occasionally ask you to stand on your desk, think for yourself, and listen tolerantly to other views.